elaforge/karya/doc/quickstart.md

 which is just "", so the qualified name (used below when you allocate an instrument) will be `synth-name/`.

-- Recompile because you edited stuff: `bin/mk binaries`
+- `mkdir save; cp data/default.save save/default`.  `save` is where saved scores go, and `default` is an example mostly-empty score to start with.

 - Run `bin/opt`.
 This will recompile and start `build/opt/logview` and `build/opt/seq`.
-Open another terminal window and type `bin/run build/opt/repl` to compile and run the REPL.
+Open another terminal window and type `bin/repl` to compile and run the REPL.

 - The default block is whatever is loaded from `save/default` (unless you changed that in 'Local.Config'), but it probably has a tempo track (called